 If your organization has previously been recognized by Student Council, it must submit an annual budget that will be considered by the treasurers.
 All student groups must apply every year to be recognized by Student Council (required to participate in the Activities Fair) and for funding.

 All student group budgets start on 1 September and run for a full year.
 All funding requests should adhere to current policies, which can be downloaded here.
 Please keep in mind that these policies are intended as a floor, not a ceiling, and that we want to help student groups spend funding in new and creative ways.
 These same guidelines apply to funding for Student Council program representatives.
-Some general policies are:
+The policies are:

 Each semester, the student treasurers will send out information on a meeting that should be attended by at least one leader from any student organization receiving or seeking Student Council funding.
 At this meeting, procedures for submitting budgets will be presented and distributed, including policies on what can and cannot be funded.